Are you considering a career in Event Management?

 - Travel and accommodation

-Because there are so many elements to consider when organising events that studying for a qualification is essential to a career in event management.
+Because there are so many elements to consider when organising events, studying for an Event Management Diploma is essential to a career in event management.